jigargosar/jigargosar.github.io/README.md

         - FYI: not the folder/file name prefix.

 Global styling need to synced with markdown content styling, (currently only with post slug page)

+ThemeSwitcher and ThemeSwitcherCursor, have intentionally duplicated. which needs to be in sync.